WangHYLab/scPharm/README.md

 features: character vector of feature names to run MCA.
 If not specified all features will be taken.
 slot: slot of seurat object used to run MCA.
-assay: assay of seurat object used to run MCA.
+assay: assay of seurat object used to run MCA. threshold.s: the threshold to label sensitive cells.
+Default: -1.751302 threshold.r: the threshold to label resistant cells.
+Default: 1.518551
+bulkdata: file for all cancer cell lines, automatically loaded in scPharm.
+gdscdata: pharmacological file for all cancer cell lines, automatically loaded in scPharm.

 ##### value